 Airspace crosses borders.
 AI systems must interoperate across different national implementations.

-The Path to Automation
+The Automation Roadmap

 ATC automation is proceeding in phases:

-- Advisory: AI provides suggestions that humans evaluate and implement
+- Advisory — AI provides suggestions that humans evaluate and implement

-- Automated routine tasks: AI handles standard situations with human monitoring
+- Automated routine tasks — AI handles standard situations with human monitoring

-- Human-on-the-loop: AI acts autonomously with humans overseeing
+- Human-on-the-loop — AI acts autonomously with humans overseeing

-- Full automation: AI manages routine operations; humans handle exceptions
+- Full automation — AI manages routine operations; humans handle exceptions

 Remote and Digital Towers